-Sunset or Sunrise scenes are probably/is the most popular images you will see in photography as this is the best time when you get those beautiful colours in the sky including the rays & colourful tones.
-The more popular type are at the beach where you get reflections from the wet sand & sea which intensifies the colours even more.
-Some people will be happy to just shoot a scene and leave the image as it has been processed in camera.
-For others they like to add a little more to a sunset, such as myself.
+Sunset or Sunrise scenes are are the most popular images you will see in photography as this is the best time when you get those beautiful colours in the sky including the rays & bright tones.
+The more popular type is at the beach where you get reflections from the wet sand & sea which intensifies the colours even more.
+Some people will be happy just to shoot a scene and leave the image as it has been processed in camera.
+For others, they like to add a little more to a sunset, such as myself.
 I decided to write up this series of guides so someone who is beginning to start out in photography will have some understanding of the various tools that are available to them either through software or hardware.

-This is a guide, it is only purely that.
-Photographers, whether as a professional or hobbyist will have their own unique ways of presenting an image.
-I edit images somewhat slightly different to how i will show in this guide, however i am attempting to make this as easy as possible for the starter.
-If you take something away from this guide, then i have at least achieved my aim.
+This is a guide; it is only purely that.
+Photographers, whether as a professional or hobbyist will have their unique ways of presenting an image.
+I edit pictures somewhat slightly different to how I will show in this guide.
+However, I am attempting to make this as easy as possible for the starter.
+If you take something away from this guide, then I have at least achieved my aim.

 This guide is also designed for someone who has a basic understanding of what the features of their camera do.
 Manual mode will mainly be used so please familiarise yourself with this mode.

 A camera does help.
-You can use any type of camera nowadays.
-Whether it be one used on a mobile phone, bridge camera, compact camera or even a dslr.
-Technology of any type of camera have advanced a lot over the years and i am sure there will be more to come in the future.
-Personally myself, i use a dslr but i did not start using one.
+You can use any camera nowadays.
+Whether it be one used on a mobile phone, bridge camera, compact camera or even a DSLR.
+The technology of any camera has advanced a lot over the years, and I am sure there will be more to come in the future.
+Personally myself, I use a DSLR, but I did not start using one.
 I first started out using a bridge camera after taking a long break to get myself used to learning towards getting the right exposures.
-I would recommend if you start out to get a cheap bridge camera, this way if do not enjoy what you are doing then you will have saved yourself some money and you have a camera for those holiday snaps instead.
+I would recommend if you start out to get a cheap bridge camera, this way if do not enjoy what you are doing then you will have saved yourself some money, and you have a camera for those holiday snaps instead.

 For the guide, you will also need Photoshop.